annotation/text-fabric/docs/Api/Cunei.md

           we show all tablets with all results in it highlighted.
           That way, we blur the distinction between the individual results, but it is easier to oversee where the results are.
-        * `False: make a separate display for each result tuple.
+        * `False`: make a separate display for each result tuple.
           This gives the best account of the exact result set.

     ??? info "start"